lambdaclass/concrete/ROADMAP.md

      allocator/arena/pool is used.
 Do not replace capabilities with allocator parameters, and do not add an ambient implicit allocator.
-The research note should compare Zig-style explicit allocators, arena/test allocators, embedded/freestanding pools, allocation failure policy, and audit output that records both the capability and the allocator identity/strategy.
+The research note should compare Zig-style explicit allocators, arena/test allocators, embedded/freestanding pools, hot-reload/plugin ownership, allocation
+     failure policy, and audit output that records both the capability and the allocator identity/strategy.
 If admitted, every allocator-taking API must keep allocation authority visible in function headers and reports.
+This item should move ahead of allocator-heavy collection stabilization if the validation project needs arenas, test allocators, reload-safe allocation, or freestanding pools.
 9. Build iterator and builder APIs in proposed `std.iter` and `std.builder` after the collection shape is known: `Iter<T>`-style adapters, `fold`/`map`/`filter`/`take`/`drop`, known-length reporting, REVERSE